-The Company has established a Board independence evaluation mechanism during the year which sets out the processes and procedures to ensure a strong independent element on the Board, which allows the Board to effectively exercises independent judgment to better safeguard Shareholders' interests.
+The Company has established a Board independence evaluation mechanism which sets out the processes and procedures to ensure a strong independent element on the Board, which allows the Board to effectively exercise independent judgement to better safeguard Shareholders' interests.

 The objectives of the evaluation mechanism are to improve Board effectiveness, maximise strengths, and identify the areas that need improvement or further development.
 The evaluation process also clarifies what actions of the Company need to be taken to maintain and improve the Board performance, for instance, addressing individual training and development needs of each Director.